MatMasIt/notesArchive/latest/Inglese/2021/settembre/MarkheimJekyllGray.md.md

 p.
 35 (how is it defined?): this damn reminder of years and sins and follies, this hand-conscience [line 3-4]

 p.
-38 (find another reference):  so rich mirrors
+38 (find another reference):  In many rich mirrors  [3rd paragraph, 3rd sentence]

 p.
 46: (find another reference) several great pearl  and glasses